 Our circumstances may look bleak today, but they are not a sign of what God is doing in the spiritual realm or an indicator of the future.

 We MUST be careful not to interpret natural events as a sign of what will happen — LEST WE END UP DOING NOTHING.

 “In the morning sow your seed, and in the evening withold not your hands, for you know not which shall prosper whether this or that, or whether both alike will be good” (Ecclesiastes 11:6)

 Solomon is saying that our present circumstances are not a correct interpretation of the future and we should not allow fear to stop us.

 Be faithful, and steadfast in giving of yourself and your resources.
-Don’t allow the clouds of fear, rain of rejection and pre-eminent signs of the times keep you from carrying out your physical and spiritual responsibilities.
+Don’t allow the clouds of fear, rain of rejection and per-eminent signs of the times keep you from carrying out your physical and spiritual responsibilities.